surge-synthesizer/surge/README.md

 On Linux, using a community fork of JUCE, you can build an LV2.
 Here's how!
 We assume you have checked out Surge and can build.

-First, clone https://github.com/lv2-porting-project/JUCE/tree/lv2 on branch lv2, to some directory of your chosing.
+First, clone https://github.com/lv2-porting-project/JUCE/tree/lv2 on branch lv2, to some directory of your choosing.

 ```
 sudo apt-get install -y lv2-dev